AdobeDocs/platform-learn.en/help/tutorial-mobile-sdk-new/target.md

       * sets up an XDM dictionary `xdmData`, containing the ECID to identify the profile for which you have to present the A/B test, and
       * defines a `decisionScope`, an array of locations on where to present the A/B test.

-    Then the function calls two API's: [`Optimize.clearCachePropositions`](https://support.apple.com/en-ie/guide/mac-help/mchlp1015/mac)  and [`Optimize.updatePropositions`](https://developer.adobe.com/client-sdks/documentation/adobe-journey-optimizer-decisioning/api-reference/#updatepropositions).
+    Then the function calls two API's: [`Optimize.clearCachedPropositions`](https://developer.adobe.com/client-sdks/documentation/adobe-journey-optimizer-decisioning/api-reference/#clearpropositions) and [`Optimize.updatePropositions`](https://developer.adobe.com/client-sdks/documentation/adobe-journey-optimizer-decisioning/api-reference/#updatepropositions).
 These functions clear any cached propositions and update the propositions for this profile.
+A proposition in this context is the experience (offer) that is selected from the Target activity (your A/B test) and which you defined in [Create an A/B test](#create-an-ab-test).

 1. Navigate to **[!DNL Luma]** > **[!DNL Luma]** > **[!DNL Views]** > **[!DNL Personalization]** > **[!DNL TargetOffersView]** in the Xcode Project navigator.
 Find the `func onPropositionsUpdateAT(location: String) async {` function and inspect the code of this function.
 The most important part of this function is the  [`Optimize.onPropositionsUpdate`](https://developer.adobe.com/client-sdks/documentation/adobe-journey-optimizer-decisioning/api-reference/#onpropositionsupdate) API call, which:
    * retrieves the propositions for the current profile based on the decision scope (which is the location you have defined in the A/B Test),